+111010301 1110 •)

-Contact Time: ASSESSMENT Theory (4); Practical (4) (Periods per week) ,
+Contact Time: Theory (4); Practical (4) (Periods per week)

+ASSESSMENT /
-Course Mark: Theory x 2 tests (25% each) : 50%

-Practical Reports, Laboratory Book, Pre-
+Course Mark: Theory x 2 tests (25% each) Practical Reports, Laboratory Book, Pre- : 50%

 and Post-Prac Tests : 35%

 Practical Test : 10%

 Project : 5%

 Examination: I x 3 hour paper

-Final Mark: Course Mark (40%) + Examination Mark (60%)
+Final Mark: Course Mark (40%) + Examination Mark (6 0%)

-Syllabus: Course Mark (40%) + Examination Mark (60%) The present public interest in biotechnology, particularly in recent develo ments in genetic engineering, tends to emphasize the future value of biotec nology to society.
-The course therefore introduces the genetic process that occur in a cell, explores the transfer of genetic material between orga isms and introduces methods and techniques to create or modify cells at t genetic level.
-Finally, the safety and ethics of this technology is paramour and the satisfactory handling of these issues is crucial to its acceptance the public
+Syllabus: Course Mark (40%) + Examination Mark (60%) The present public interest in biotechnology, particularly in recent developments in genetic engineering, tends to emphasize the future value of biotechnology to soci- ety.
+The course therefore introduces the genetic processes that occur in a cell, explores the transfer of genetic material between organisms and introduces meth- ods and techniques to create or modify cells at the genetic level.
+Finally, the safety and ethics of this technology is paramount and the satisfactory handling of these issues is crucial to its acceptance by the public.

-PRTMI0I - PROCESS TECHNOLOGY AND MANAGEMENT (150311312)
+PRTM101 - PROCESS TECHNOLOGY AND MANAGEMENT (150311312)

 Contact Time: Theory (4) (Periods per week)

 ASSESSMENT

 Course Mark: Theory x 2 tests (30% each) : 60%

 Assignments x 2 : 30%

 Tutorial : 10%

 Examination: I x 3 hour paper

-Final Mark: Course Mark (40%) + Examination Mark (60%)
+Final Mark: Course Mark (40%) + Examination M ark (60%)

-Syllabus: The general aim of this instructional of the theoretical aspect of Biotech l offering is to 1 Industrial Ma provide a sound knowledge anagement.
+Syllabus: The general aim of this instructional offering is to provide a sound knowledge of the theoretical aspect of Biotech Industrial Management.

-SASHI0I - SANITATION SAFETY AND HYGIENE I (150305812)
+SASH101 - SANITATION SAFETY AND HYGIENE 1 (150305812)